The question every reviewer asks first

-The standard does not prescribe a formula.
-ISA 530.A11 notes that the auditor may use statistical or non-statistical methods, provided the sample is sufficient to reduce sampling risk to an acceptably low level.
-In practice, most non-Big 4 firms use either a statistical formula (the AICPA-style or MUS approach) or a table-based method from their methodology provider.
-What matters is that the inputs are documented and the relationship between risk assessment, materiality, expected error, and sample size is visible in the file.
+The standard doesn't prescribe a formula.
+ISA 530 .A11 notes that the auditor may use statistical or non-statistical methods, provided the sample is sufficient to reduce sampling risk to an acceptably low level.
+We've seen most mid-tier firms use either a statistical formula (the AICPA-style or MUS approach) or a table-based method from their methodology provider.
+What matters is that the inputs are documented and the relationship between risk assessment, performance materiality (PM), expected error, and sample size is visible in the file.

 Key Points